Comprehensive Guide to Compression Shorts

 When Should I Wear Compression Shorts?

 In general, you can wear compression shorts whenever you want.
-Benefits can be derived from wearing them really anytime that you choose to do so.
+The benefits of compression can be derived really anytime that you choose to wear it.
 For example, if you’re wearing compression shorts during an activity, the shorts will wick sweat away from your body, stabilize and support your muscles, and reduce the onset of muscle fatigue.

 Similarly, wearing the shorts for an hour or two after a workout can assist you, as well.
-The compressive pressure of the shorts can reduce muscle soreness and inflammation in the applied area.
+The compressive pressure of the shorts can reduce muscle soreness and inflammation in the applied area by improving blood circulation.